Search Docs…

 AI Agents are at the heart of the Echobase Platform.
 They allow users to create agents trained to accurately produce and analyze material using artificial intelligence.

 To create an Agent select “New Agent” from the Dashboard screen.
-(This is best done with a dataset.
-Click here for more information on datasets.
+(This is best done after you have uploaded files) Click here for more information on File Management.

 This will bring up an interface that lets you select different options and enable specific features for your agent.